-Planning ensures subject matter is appropriate for the ages and aptitudes of pupils, including those pupils with learning difficulties and/or disabilities, those with a statement or pupils on the gifted and talented register.
+Planning ensures subject matter is appropriate for the ages and aptitudes of pupils, including those pupils with learning difficulties and/or disabilities, those with a statement or pupils who require a further level of challenge and enrichment.

 The curriculum is planned in three phases.